votemike/test-next-js/README.md

 - test - run unit tests once
 - test:watch - run tests when test or tested code has changed
 - test:bundle - run to ensure bundle size is at accepted level (increase size when appropriate)
+- storybook - start Storybook ready for local development on http://localhost:6006/ .
+Changes will hot-reload

 ## GitHub